goombalab/goombalab.github.io/_posts/2025-07-11-hnet-future.md

 We did endless ablations over the course of this project (and included many of them in the paper, but that was only a small subset), and it was pretty hard to come to conclusive answers.

-For example, these were the conclusions found for a 2-stage H-Net (three different [sequence lengths]):
+For example, these were the conclusions found for a 2-stage H-Net (three sequence lengths):
 - **Outer**: Pure Mamba layers perform best, and seem indispensable.
 - **Middle**: After the outer layers have shrunk the sequences by a reasonable length (almost $3\times$), this is much closer to tokenized language, and I wouldn't have been surprised if pure Transformer layers were fine here.
 But we found that Mamba was still crucial, which validates that its effect is not *just* because it's good at high resolution, but because it's doing a form of **active compression that benefits dynamic chunking**.
+[LINK TO PREVIOUS POST]
 - **Inner**: The innermost model has the most parameters and is essentially an standard isotropic language model operating on coarsely tokenized data.
 In the paper, we stuck to pure Transformers because that was our main baseline.
 However, this is completely orthogonal to the rest of the H-Net design; we did experiment a bit and did an ablation showing that general findings for LM architectures still transfer, such as that **hybrid models (we tried 3-to-1 Mamba-to-Transformer) still have noticeably better perplexity**!
 CITE [INCLUDE GRAPH]

+More explicitly, I think the following is true (we didn't show ablations but ran some early tests).

+> H-Nets would **work just fine without attention** (only SSM layers), but **not work well at all without SSMs** (only Transformer layers).

 At the very least, moving toward such hierarchical models will necessitate expanding the space of primitives used; I'm pretty sure standard attention is not sufficient.